 I know, it sounds a bit ridiculous but many cat and dog owners started out this way.
 Not all of us are comfortable cutting our pets nails right off the bat, so using this method actually makes sense.

 On the flip side, if you have a nervous cat and notice they don’t like the sound of the clippers you can use spaghetti to get them used to the cutting noise.
 So, instead of clipping their nails, begin the clipping as normal but instead of clipping the nail, clip the spaghetti instead.

 If you notice they remain calm reward them with a treat and lots of praise.
 It will get them used to the paw press, followed by the sound of the clip.

 Finally, it’s always a good idea to have some styptic powder on hand just in case you do cut the quick.

 - Dries up liquid & moisture

 Below, are some of important things to consider when selecting the right cat nail clippers.

-In this review I have mentioned a few styles of cat nail clippers.
-If you’re a beginner, and have never clipped your dog or cats nails before, it’s a good idea to start with a scissor style of clipper.
+In this review, I have mentioned a few styles of cat nail clippers.
+If you’re a beginner and have never clipped your dog or cats nails before, it’s a good idea to start with a scissor style clippers.

 They’re the easiest to use and to be honest all most people need.
 You might come across a guillotine style of clipper, these have a circle shaped head and cut in the style of a guillotine.
 You might find many vets use this style of clipper.